pateljai032/Project-2_Group_9/README.md

 # Media Recommender System

 ## Overview
-This repository contains a sophisticated Media Recommender System developed as part of a computer science project.
+This repository contains a Media Recommender System developed as part of a Engineering Python project.
 It includes classes for managing media entities such as books and shows, and functionalities for loading data, generating recommendations, and displaying statistics.

 ## System Components
 The system consists of several Python files each handling a specific part of the recommendation process: